shorepine/tulipcc/README.md

 Welcome to the Tulip Creative Computer (aka Tulip, aka Tulip CC.)

 Tulip is a self contained portable creative computer, with a display and keyboard and sound.
-It boots directly into a Python prompt.
-You can dive right into making something without distractions or complications.
-It is not a shell on top of another operating system.
+It boots instantaneously into a Python prompt.
+Dive right into making something without distractions or complications.

+Tulip is not a shell on top of another operating system.
 Every byte of RAM and every cycle of the CPU is dedicated to your code, the display and music.

-You can use Tulip to make music, write code, make art, games, or just write.
-It does not have a web browser, although it can connect to a network in a slow fashion.
+You can use Tulip to make music, code, make art, games, or just write.
+It cannot run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.

 Tulip is available both as a hardware DIY project (Tulip CC) and a macOS app (Tulip Desktop.)
 They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
-If you're nervous about building the hardware, give the computer version a go to learn about it.
+If you're nervous about building the hardware, give the desktop version a go to learn about it.

-You can build your own Tulip CC for about $25 plus the cost of a display and USB keyboard.
+You can build your own Tulip CC for about $25 plus the cost of a display ($50) and USB keyboard.

 The hardware for revision 4 of Tulip CC is based on the ESP32-S3 dual core microcontroller running at 240MHz.
 This single inexpensive chip can support all of Tulip's functionality at low power use.
 It can last on any USB battery pack for many hours.

 The display we use is a 10.1" 1024 x 600 RGB dot clock color LCD with capacative touch support.

-Tulip's sound system is a full featured 64-voice synthesizer, we use a powered mono amplifier breakout to a speaker.
+Tulip's sound system is a full featured 64-voice synthesizer.
+We use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

 I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
-I'd love feedback, your own Tulip experiments or pull requests for the base system.
+I'd love feedback, your own Tulip experiments or pull requests to improve the system.

 Tulip CC rev 4 supports:
 - 8.5MB of RAM